 That said, here is my top ten Alaska and Yukon Territories adventure list, plus a few extras.
 My truck camping trip to Alaska was from April 26 to June 23, 2012.
-I traveled 14,052 miles on my trip and went through twenty five states and provinces in the process.
+I traveled 14,052 miles on my trip with my Four Wheel Camper and went through twenty-five states and provinces in the process.

 1. McCarthy Road / Kennecott Mines

 The McCarthy Road is sixty miles of dirt road starting with a single lane through a rock.
 The scenery going in was unbelievable.
 I went to McCarthy in mid-May when there was still snow on the mountains and the runoff had already started.
 As a result, the road had mini-streams and rivers running across it.
 I went with the idea of staying one night and coming right back the following day.
 I stayed for three days.